nobodynovember/SpatialGPT/README.md

 ## Data Preparation
 1. Follow the same data preparation procedure as [MapGPT](https://github.com/chen-judge/MapGPT?tab=readme-ov-file) to collect val-unseen set and observation images.
-2. After the above data preparation procedure, datasets directory is ready.
-Move the sampled subset (72 scenarios, 216 trajectories) file of SpatialGPT_72_scenes_processed.json from current directory to the `datasets/R2R/annotations` directory.
+2. After the data preparation procedure, the datasets directory is ready.
+Move the sampled subset file, SpatialGPT_72_scenes_processed.json (72 scenarios, 216 trajectories), from the current directory to datasets/R2R/annotations/

 ## OpenAI API key
 Fill your API key in the file: GPT/api.py Line 12.